Unnidentified/GlassFox-Reborn/README.md

 # GlassFox-Reborn

-A feature-rich fork of the original [GlassFox by Ashley-Cause](https://github.com/Ashley-Cause/GlassFox/).
+A simple but cool fork of the original [GlassFox by Ashley-Cause](https://github.com/Ashley-Cause/GlassFox/).
 This theme brings full transparency to Firefox on macOS/Linux with added dynamic motion effects.
 <table>
   <tr>
     <td width="50%">